ucsf-wynton/wynton-website-hpc/docs/hpc/about/pricing-storage.md

 ## Frequently Asked Questions

-### Q: If I already have purchased group storage, can I also use that storage for PHI Data in `/wynton/protected`?
+### Q: If I already have purchased group storage, can I also use that storage quota for PHI Data in `/wynton/protected`?

 A: PHI Data should not be stored in /wynton/group.
 However, we can create separate storage for you under /wynton/protected.
 If you choose to have your current storage allocation updated to include PHI storage you have several options.

 We can either:

 1)  Create a group folder in both `/wynton/group` and `/wynton/protected/group`.
 In this case both folders will share the same quota.
 In this case, it can be tricky to figure out where the group’s quota usage is, phi or non-phi.
 2)  Create a group folder in `/wynton/group` and a folder with a separate sub-quota subtracted from the group quota in `/wynton/protected/group/, for example`, `/wynton/protected/group/groupname-phi`.
 This makes it easier to separate PHI and non-PHI group usage.
 3)  If the group using the PHI data does not include the whole lab group membership, or includes members from outside of the group, then a group in `/wynton/protected/project` can be created and the child quota subtracted from the parent group.

 Only members of the lab group with Wynton PHI access will be able to access files stored under `/wynton/protected`.